Melo034/idea_pulse/README.md

 ## Installation Steps

-To set up FACTQUEST on your local machine, follow these steps:
+To set up idea pulse on your local machine, follow these steps:

 1. **Download the Project:**
    - Run git clone or Download the ZIP file of the project from the repository.